rymnc/quadratic-voting-parachain/README.md

 #### Proposal Phase (~1 week)

 1. A proposer creates a proposal and submits it to the chain, with a bond which will be returned to them upon vote execution.
-Each identity can only create one proposal per voting round.

 #### Pre Voting Phase (~1 week)